![]() |

 The content of each of the fields will be displayed in a hexadecimal format to SYSOUT and SYSLOG.

 Click on this link to view the code in the program that does the Numeric Conversion, Packed to Display.
-This will be displayed in a separate window.
+To return to this point use the browser's "back" function.

 A separate program is called for this example.